mderie/samlp_sandbox/README.md

-Welcome to MidiMapper a plugin for VCV Rack - A bunch of C++ lines coded while the children sleep...
+Welcome to MidiMapper / Console plugins for VCV Rack - A bunch of C++ lines coded while the children sleep...

-NB : I didn't release anything since decades, hope you'll like it as much as I had fun write it !-)
+Preliminary note : I didn't release anything since decades, hope you'll like it as much as I had fun write it !-)

-The project aims to map rotary buttons of "exotic" midi device into buttons inside the any rack plugins.
+The MidiMapper project aims to map rotary buttons of "exotic" midi device into buttons inside the any rack plugins.

 Motivation : since I'm the proud owner of a BCR2000 from Behringer (32 endless rotary buttons among other nice feature), I wanna to freely assign any button to any "pot" inside the rack whatever the target module.